Ch4nKyy/BG3WASD/README.md

 ## Editing the inputconfig

-If you don't want to overwrite the whole inputconfig_p1.json file, you need to manually open it with a text editor and add the following:
+If you don't want to overwrite the whole inputconfig_p1.json file, you need to manually open it with a text editor and add the following content at the top, but after the `{` :

 ```
 "CharacterMoveBackward" : [ "c:leftstick_ypos", "key:s" ],
 "CharacterMoveForward" : [ "c:leftstick_yneg", "key:w" ],
 "CharacterMoveLeft" : [ "c:leftstick_xneg", "key:a" ],
-"CharacterMoveRight" : [ "c:leftstick_xpos", "key:d" ]
+"CharacterMoveRight" : [ "c:leftstick_xpos", "key:d" ],
 ```

 Also, you should unbind WASD from the Camera controls, otherwise the hotkeys will conflict and the